wp-plugins/reaction-buttons/readme.txt

 1. Optionally configure the plugin in the settings tab

 * You can also use the widget to show the top x posts with the most clicks for each button in your sidebar.
 Or alternatively you can use the shortcode [reaction_buttons_most_clicks] to insert the same information somewhere in your post.
 The default is [reaction_buttons_most_clicks limit_posts=3].
 It takes the following arguments:
- * limit_posts: how many posts per button should be shown
  * limit_posts: specify the number of posts to show per button. (default 3)
  * excerpt_length: number of words of the article to show as an excerpt.
 0 deactivates the excerpt. (default deactivated)
  * only_buttons: comma separated list of buttons to show.
 Default is to show all